 As an adult, I affirm my early life experiences because they set me on a course of exploration of the various spiritual and psychological approaches to healing and the process of becoming a whole human being.
-Now in my late 70s, sharing what I've learned with others looking for positive life changes is my passion and my joy.
+Now that I'm 80, sharing what I've learned with others looking for positive life changes is my passion and my joy.

 I've worked in "Human Services" in many capacities since 1965, splitting my time between providing direct services to individuals & families and positions in management.
 My early experiences include working as a recreational therapist in a private mental hospital, ten years at the Los Angeles County welfare department, where I started as a Social Worker I and ended up as Deputy District Director, and my work in Washington State where I was the only Children's Protective Services Worker for Grays Harbor County, including the Quinault Reservation.

-Most recently, after over eighteen years as a Hakomi Practitioner in Eugene, three years working with people living on the street in vehicles, and a dozen years as Director of St. Vincent de Paul's First Place Family Center, I "retired" into my current part-time Hakomi practice.
+Most recently, after over eighteen years as a Hakomi Practitioner in Eugene Oregon, three years working with people living on the street in vehicles, and a dozen years as Director of St. Vincent de Paul's First Place Family Center, I "retired" into my current part-time Hakomi practice.

 At First Place, my wife, Diana (Hakomi Trained) and I had the opportunity to take what we knew about helping people make real life changes from our private Hakomi practices and find ways to apply it in a setting where ongoing counseling wasn't possible due to the size of the clientele.
 (During our tenure at First Place, we assisted 3,445 families consisting of 6,103 children & 5,116 adults = 11,219 individuals.)